fabiomattei/informaticainsieme/_rete/parte3.md

 layout: page
 ---

-Welcome to part 3 of the sockets tutorial with Python.
-We've learned how to send and receive string data via sockets, and now I want to talk about is pickles.
-Not the food, but the serialization technique in Python.
+Fino ad ora abbiamo scambiato messaggi di testo tra client e server.
+Andiamo a vedere cosa bisogna fare per scambiarsi oggetti attraverso la tecnica di serializzazione con la libreria pinkle.

-In Python, everything is an object, and all of your objects can be serialized with Pickle.
-Serialization is the conversion of your object to bytes.
+In Python ogni cosa è un oggetto e ogni oggetto più essere serializzato utilizzando Pickle.
+Serializzare significa convertire le informazioni contenuti nelle proprietà di un oggetto in byte.

-...and we send bytes with sockets.
+I byte saranno inviati su di un sockets.
 This means that you can communicate between your python programs both locally, or remotely, via sockets, using pickle.
 So now, literally anything...functions, a giant dictionary, some arrays, a TensorFlow model...etc can be sent back and forth between your programs!
 Let's see a quick example of that before I close out this tutorial.

 So first, quickly, just in case you don't know about pickles, let's convert a pickle to a byte string: